 Below is a full list of all modules which are expected to be available to students on this programme across the semesters.
 Please note that this is for information only and may be subject to change.
-Click the link above for accurate information about which of these modules are compulsory and elective for each semester of your MSc programme.
+Students will take four modules each semester.
+A particular feature of this programme is that you can take up to three modules on machine learning, covering everything from elementary techniques (such as linear regression) to advanced deep neural network design, with a focus throughout on practical implementation.

 The module aims to introduce you to the Bayesian paradigm.
 The module will show you some of the problems with frequentist statistical methods, show you that the Bayesian paradigm provides a unified approach to problems of statistical inference and prediction, enable you to make Bayesian inferences in a variety of problems, and illustrate the use of Bayesian methods in real-life examples.